Does this test have other names?

-Low prealbumin scores mean that you are likely at risk for malnutrition and need careful
+Low prealbumin scores mean that you are likely to need a nutritional assessment.
+Low

-assessment.
-Low prealbumin scores may also be a sign of liver disease, inflammation,
+prealbumin scores may also be a sign of liver disease, inflammation, or tissue death

-or tissue death (tissue necrosis).
-High prealbumin scores may be a sign of long-term
+(tissue necrosis).
+High prealbumin scores may be a sign of long-term (chronic) kidney

 Normal results for a prealbumin blood test are: